 - Luxury Cottage – This is one of the finest accommodations during the Kumbh Mela and it includes complete features in a package.

 The Legends about the Kumbh and the Sadhus

-The legend behind the Kumbh mela takes us back into the medieval Hindu mythology.
-Though there are no strong ties to these legends but the origin of the festival is linked to ancient samudra manthan (churning of the ocean).
-The legends talk about the battle for the kumbha (pot) of Amrita between the Devas and Asuras to prevent which a carrier flew away with the pot.
-Now, the truth lies unclear weather that carrier was a divine physician Dhanvantari who stopped at four places where the kumbh mela is organized or was it the Garuda who spills the Amrita at these four places.
-Since, there is no mention about the Amrita or the kumbh mela itself, there truth still resides in the mysteries of the past.
+The legend behind the Kumbh Mela takes us back into medieval Hindu mythology.
+Though there are no strong ties to these legends but the origin of the festival is linked to ancient Samudra Manthan (churning of the ocean).
+The legends talk about the battle for the Kumbha (pot) of Amrita between the Devas and Asuras to prevent a carrier flew away with the pot.
+Now, the truth lies unclear whether that carrier was a divine physician Dhanvantari who stopped at four places where the Kumbh Mela is organized or was it the Garuda who spills the Amrita at these four places.
+Since there is no mention of the Amrita or the Kumbh Mela itself, their truth still resides in the mysteries of the past.